koola/pix-diff/README.md

 Pix-Diff can be used for:

 - Desktop browsers (Chrome / Firefox / Safari / Internet Explorer 11 / Microsoft Edge)
-- Mobile browsers (Chrome / Safari on simulators / real devices) based on Appium
+- Mobile browsers (Chrome / Safari on simulators / real devices) via Appium

 For more information about mobile testing see the [Appium](./docs/appium.md) documentation.